satansdeer/satansdeer.github.com/content/legacy-posts/skills-of-an-effective-developer/index.md

 ## Testing

 You can't expect to have a sustainable codebase without having a good test coverage.
-This is just impossible.
+This is impossible.

 __Example:__

 _MindBallet_ is a company specializing on educational software.
 They are developing a platform for interactive courses.
-Eventually the platform becomes very complicated.
-It is now very hard to add new functionality.
+Eventually the platform becomes complicated.
+It is hard to add new functionality.
 Every time you make a change in one place you end up with a bug in another.

 So Milton the lead developer decides to refactor the codebase.

 The team starts to work, but the more they refactor – the more new bugs they introduce.

-After a few months of exhausting "refactoring", guys end up with completely rewritten platform.
+After a few months of exhausting "refactoring", guys end up with rewritten platform.
 Same level of complexity, same amount of bugs.
 Even though the code is new it already feels like legacy.

 __Conclusion:__

 The team forgot about tests.
 Refactoring is impossible by definition without them.
 When you refactor you only change the code organization, not the functionality.
-So actually it wasn't refactoring at all, the team just rewrote the whole thing.
+So actually it wasn't refactoring at all, the team rewrote the whole thing.

 __Actionable items:__
 * Start writing tests.
 This is a requirement when you develop new functionality.
 Writing tests before functionality is even a better idea.
 * Cover the module with tests before refactoring it.
 This is the only way you can guarantee that you won't change the functionality.
 * Red, green, refactor.
 Make sure you've seen tests failing.
-A test that never was red is very likely not testing anything.
+A test that never was red is likely not testing anything.

 ## Git

 ![github](/github_fkc.png)

 It is the most popular VCS in modern web development community.
-It's not just the tool to save your development progress.
+It's not the tool to save your development progress.
 It's an instrument of team collaboration.
 Make sure to master it.

 Some software or programming languages let you to shoot yourself in a foot.
 Well, git lets you to blow of legs of the whole team.
 It will allow to get all the legs back, but you still better know what you are doing.